normanajn/EqBuffBot/README.md

 ## Running

-When you start the program it will go to your
+When you start the program it will go to your status bar and be available from there.
+It can be stopped and reconfigured when running from the status area.

-Double-click `run.bat`, or from a terminal:
+To start it,  Double-click `run.bat`, or from a terminal:

 ```bash
 python -m eqbuffbot.main
 ```

-To use a different config file:
+To use a different config from the default file you can pass it along as a commandline option:

 ```bash
 python -m eqbuffbot.main --config mychar_config.yaml